Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/8-non-technical-ways-to-contribute-to-open-source.md

 A big part of open source projects is their git repo, being Gitlab or GitHub.
 These systems can get overwhelming and full of duplicate issues.

-You could contribute by responding to opened issues and noting the issue is a duplicate of another problem.
+You could contribute by responding to open issues and noting the issue is a duplicate of another problem.
 Always reference the other topic to it.

 But not only can you reference duplicate issues, but you can also validate the issues created.

 Maybe the person forgot to include an error, or the explanation doesn't make sense to you.
-From that perspective, it's good to evaluate the issues created to help get them answered/solved quicker.
+From that perspective, evaluating the issues created is good to help get them answered/solved quicker.

 ## 2 Get involved on Discord

 ![Getting involved in the Astro discord channel](https://cdn.hashnode.com/res/hashnode/image/upload/v1632902232943/FP3NbrC69.png)

-With the most open source projects these days they come with their social channels.
+The most open source projects these days come with their social channels.
 I've seen many projects use Discord, but this could be a forum/Slack/Twitter group or anything else.

 These are often places where the project community gathers, and they are not only looking for technical advice.